easybuilders/easybuild-docs/docs/partial-installations.md

     are checked for availability, i.e. the extensions filter, is (usually) version-agnogstic.

 !!! note
-    The '`skipsteps`' easyconfig parameter has a different purpose, i.e. to specify which installation steps should *always* be skipped when the installation of a particular software package is performed, no matter whether the software or corresponding module is already available or not.
+    The '`skipsteps`' simpleconfig parameter has a different purpose, i.e. to specify which installation steps should *always* be skipped when the installation of a particular software package is performed, no matter whether the software or corresponding module is already available or not.